Australia in the Eurovision Song Contest 2021: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete in the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 For the 2021 contest, the semi-final allocation draw held for 2020 which was held on 28 January 2020, was used.
 Australia was placed into the first semi-final, which was held on 18 May 2021, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2021 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Australia was set to perform in position 5, following the entry from Sweden and preceding the entry from North Macedonia.

 On 20 April 2021, it was confirmed that due to travel restrictions related to the COVID-19 pandemic in the country as international borders had been closed since March 2020, the Australian delegation would not be able to travel to Rotterdam as it would have to travel from Sydney to Amsterdam via a stopover in either Doha, Dubai, Abu Dhabi or Singapore, and they would be subject to 14-day quarantine period upon returning home to Australia.
-Thus Australia performed via their 'live-on-tape' recording, filmed at SBS's studios in Sydney.
+Thus Australia performed via its 'live-on-tape' recording, filmed at SBS's studios in Sydney.

-At the end of the show Australia was not announced among 10 qualifiers of the first semi-final and therefore did not qualify to compete in the final, making it the first time that Australia failed to qualify to the final of the Eurovision Song Contest from a semi-final since their debut in 2015.
+At the end of the show, Australia was not announced among 10 qualifiers of the first semi-final and therefore did not qualify to compete in the final, making it the first time that Australia failed to qualify for the final of the Eurovision Song Contest since its debut in 2015.